kepces/delete-duplicate-images/README.md

 # Delete duplicate files

-Incomplete cus I'm still learnin'

 Forked from: https://github.com/matthewrenze/rename-images
-Not used for the same purpose but I used it as a base
+Not used for the same purpose but I used it as the base

 Usage: python.exe Rename.py input-folder
   - input-folder = the directory containing the image files to be renamed

-Example: python.exe Rename.py C:\Photos
+Example: python Deletion.py C:\Photos

 Behavior:
  - Given a filed named "foobar.jpg" and "foobar (1).jpg"